Son of Saul (Laszlo Nemes, Hungary, 2015)

-This is simply one of the greatest First film by any director.
+This is simply one of the greatest debut films by any director.
 One of the great tour de force of Laszlo Nemes film lies with his choice to use an aspect ratio of 1.37:1 (most typical with old TV sets) and to follow its main character very closely while he is surrounded by a daily Hell.
-This allow Nemes, using real time long shots, to show just a hint of the constant violence surrounding Saul.
+This allows Nemes, using real time long shots, to show just a hint of the constant violence surrounding Saul.
 At one point, not seeing the whole thing, while feeling it is there, becomes even more unbearable.

 Academy Award Nominee for Best Foreign Language Film 2016.

-In 19th Century Romania, two lawmen are on the trail of an escaped Gyspsy-slave.
-With its sharped written dialogues and gorgeous black and white photograhy, Aferim has reminiscence of great classic eastern cinema of the 60’s.
+In 19th Century Romania, two lawmen are on the trail of an escaped Gypsy-slave.
+With its sharply written dialogues and gorgeous black and white photography, Aferim has reminiscence of great classic eastern cinema of the 60’s.

 Revenant (Alejandro Gonzales Innaritu, US, 2015)